madaxe05/Privacy_Policy_GTA/README.md

--  The App displays advertising served by [ad network name, e.g. Google AdMob].
-These networks may collect device identifiers and usage data under their own privacy policies, linked here: [link].
+-  The App displays advertising served by Google AdMob.
+These networks may collect device identifiers and usage data under their own privacy policies.
 You can manage ad personalization through your device's ad settings.

 ## Children's privacy